 - Relatives are identified by comparing your DNA with the DNA of other 23andMe customers who are participating in the DNA Relatives feature.
 The DNA Relatives feature uses the length and number of these identical segments to predict the relationship between genetic relatives.
 Generally long stretches of identical DNA indicate a recent common ancestor and therefore a close relationship.
 Learn more about predicting relationships.

 - The number of relatives listed is different for each person and grows over time as more people join 23andMe.
-People with European or Ashkenazi ancestry typically have many matches; people with Asian or Middle Eastern ancestry tend to have fewer matches.

 Choosing to Participate

 Participating in the DNA Relatives feature is optional.
 After registering your kit, you’ll be prompted to choose whether or not you’d like to participate.
 If you skip this step, you’ll be prompted again when you first visit the feature.

 If you choose to opt in and participate in DNA Relatives, other customers that have also elected to participate in this feature will be able to view the following information about you:

 Your predicted relationship and percentage of DNA shared with your matches

 Your location (optional)

 Your birth year (optional)

 Anything you have added to the “Introduce yourself!”
 Section (optional)